Emergency Care at White Plains Hospital

 The Flanzer Center for Emergencies and Critical Care at White Plains Hospital provides patient-focused care in an expanded and renovated setting that stresses comfort and privacy while offers state-of-the-art emergency care in a unique two-floor setting.
 It is well equipped to treat patients with serious medical conditions and injuries, and also offering the Maxine and John Bendheim Family Intermediate Care Center, a "fast track" unit for those whose needs are less urgent.
 Contact us at (914) 681-1155.

 Special features include:

-- More emergency care beds - an increase from 17 to 38, nearly all in private treatment rooms with walls instead of curtains
+- Emergency care beds - 38, nearly all in private treatment rooms with walls instead of curtains

-- Specialty treatment rooms for specific types of emergency care, such as orthopaedic and OB/GYN care
+- Specialty treatment rooms for specific types of emergency care, such as orthopaedic, pediatric and OB/GYN care

 - In-room registration at bedside, resulting in less wait time and enhanced privacy